CALCZERO.COM

 How Fuel Economy Numbers Work

-Fuel economy can be distance-per-fuel or fuel-per-distance.
-MPG and km/L measure how far you go on a gallon or liter — bigger numbers are better.
-L/100km flips it around and measures consumption — smaller numbers win.
-They're inverses.
+Fuel economy can be expressed as distance per unit of fuel or fuel used per distance.
+MPG and km/L measure how far a vehicle travels on a gallon or liter, so higher numbers are better.
+L/100km measures fuel consumption, so lower numbers are better.
+The two styles are inverses.

-The inverse math trips people up.
-Jumping from 15 to 20 mpg saves more gas than 35 to 40 mpg, even though both are 5 mpg jumps.
-That's why L/100km can be easier for comparing fuel costs.
+The inverse relationship makes fuel savings less obvious in MPG.
+Moving from 15 to 20 mpg saves more fuel than moving from 35 to 40 mpg, even though both are 5 mpg improvements.
+L/100km can be easier for cost comparisons because it directly shows consumption.

 Why Different Countries Use Different Units